leon-arndt/unity-gamedev-blog/about.md

 ## Employement
 InnoGames GmbH (2022-Current).
 C# Unity and Java developer for Sunrise Village, a farming game for Android.

-InnoGames GmbH (2020-2021).
+Xyrality GmbH (2020-2021).
 C# Unity and Web developer for Medieval Kingdoms, a city-building game for Android.

 KwaQua Games (2017-2019).
 C# Unity developer for Mish Mash, a drawing game for Android for and Browser.